Qwinn1/forktools/README.md

 export PATH="$PATH:/$FORKTOOLSDIR"
 ```

-A copy of exactly that forktoolsenv.sh is included in the forktools directory for convenience.
+A copy of exactly that envforktools.sh is included in the forktools directory for convenience.